mmog46/cabin_on_collio_dissertation.esp-r/README.md

 These and many other fascinating questions can be answered with ESP-r.
 This model is just a simple example.
 But don't take my word for it.
-Enter the magical world of dynamic modelling and find out for yourself.
+Enter the magical world of dynamic energy modelling and find out for yourself.

 # Requirements
 I am hooked.
 Give me a copy.

 Good you should be.
 Read this section, pull up a term, and you'll be good to go.

 ### Short version